rollbar/rollbar.js/docs/configuration.md

   - Affects all notifiers
   - Set by calling `global()` on any notifier
   - Merges/overwrites previous configuration
-  - Currently, the only supported option is `itemsPerMinute`
+  - Currently, the only supported options are `maxItems` and `itemsPerMinute`

 ### Notifier configuration - context and/or payload